feetstv/obs-bot-commands/conflicts.md

 Some third-party applications can prevent OBS Studio from being able to capture the screen, audio, or may even cause crashes.
-See [Known Application Conflicts](https://obsproject.com/kb/known-conflicts) for a list of known conflicts.
+See [Known Application Conflicts](https://obsproject.com/kb/known-conflicts) for a list of such applications.